Collection: In-Wall PoE Switches & POE-Jack® Wall Plates

 GRID Networking & POE-Jack® — In-Wall PoE Switches for Canadian Homes & Workspaces

 Power + data over one Cat run, right where you need it.
-POE-Jack® is an in-wall PoE switch / PoE wall plate system built for zone cabling and DC microgrid designs.
-One PoE or PoE++ uplink feeds an in-wall micro-switch, which breaks out multiple Gigabit ports at the edge — cutting home-runs, cleaning up wiring and making moves/adds/changes fast.
+POE-Jack® is an in-wall PoE switch / PoE wall plate pattern built for zone cabling and modern DC microgrid designs.
+One PoE or PoE++ uplink feeds a compact in-wall micro-switch, which breaks out multiple Gigabit ports at the edge — cutting home-runs, cleaning up wiring and making moves/adds/changes fast.

-If you’ve been searching for an in-wall PoE switch or “poe jack canada” solution for a TV, desk, AP or camera in Canada — or wondering how to build a GRID Networking / POE-Jack® layout with fewer cables and better power control — this collection is your starting point.
-For the full design story, see the POE-Jack® in Canada expert guide.
+If you’re searching for an in-wall PoE switch in Canada for a TV wall, desk pod, access point or camera — or you’re standardising on 23-AWG Cat6e for PoE++ reliability — this collection is your POE-Jack® hub.
+For the full design story, read the POE-Jack® in Canada expert guide.

-• Edge switching at the wall: a single PoE uplink to APOEJK2-WH in-wall PoE switch gives up to four Gigabit ports at the desk, TV or ceiling.
+• Edge switching at the wall: a single PoE uplink to APOEJK2-WH in-wall PoE switch provides multiple Gigabit ports at the desk, TV or ceiling.

-• Canada-ready: plan to CEC; favour 23-AWG plenum cabling for high-draw permanent links in condos, offices, schools and rural builds.
+• Canada-ready planning: favour 23-AWG plenum cabling on high-draw permanent links in condos, offices, schools and rural builds.

 Quick answer: What is POE-Jack®?

 POE-Jack® is a family of in-wall PoE switches (“PoE wall plates”), PoE “power plant” switches and cabling accessories from GRID Networking.
-Instead of running four home-run cables to every desk or TV, you pull one 23-AWG Cat6e permanent link from a PoE switch to an APOEJK2-WH Active POE-Jack® in-wall switch, then fan out short drops locally.
+Instead of running four home-run cables to every desk or TV, you run one 23-AWG Cat6e permanent link from the PoE switch to an APOEJK2-WH Active POE-Jack® in-wall switch, then fan out short drops locally.

-That means fewer home-runs, fewer patch panels, fewer PoE injectors and a network that is easier to design, service and explain to both IT and electricians.
-Cameras, Wi-Fi access points, PoE touch panels and signage players all share the same GRID DC microgrid instead of a patchwork of wall warts.
-For a full “75% less cabling” breakdown, visit the POE-Jack® in Canada pillar guide.
+Net result: fewer home-runs, fewer patch panels, fewer PoE injectors and a network that’s easier to design, service and explain to both IT and electricians.
+Cameras, Wi-Fi access points, PoE touch panels and signage players share the same GRID DC microgrid instead of a patchwork of wall warts.
+For the full “75% less cabling” breakdown, visit the POE-Jack® in Canada pillar guide.

 Shop by solution